-The BNTS Code of Conduct was adopted by the BNTS committee in November 2019, and is available below or by download here.
+The BNTS Code of Conduct was updated by the BNTS committee in May 2020, and is available below or by download here.

 British New Testament Society Code of Conduct